Noosaville

 Recent residential development output has been above average within Noosaville when compared nationally

 Noosaville has recorded approximately 82 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25414 homes were approved, with a further 9 approved in FY-26.
-The average number of new residents per year per dwelling constructed over these five years was 0.4.
+Over the past five financial years, from FY-21 to FY-25, a total of 414 homes have been approved, with an additional 10 approved so far in FY-26.
+The average number of new residents per year per dwelling constructed over these five years is 0.4.

-This supply meets or exceeds demand, offering greater buyer choice and supporting potential population growth above projections.
-New properties are constructed at an average value of $575,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26, Noosaville has recorded $58.1 million in commercial development approvals, demonstrating high levels of local commercial activity.
+This indicates that supply is meeting or exceeding demand, providing greater buyer choice and supporting potential population growth above projections.
+New properties are being constructed at an average value of $575,000, demonstrating a focus on the premium segment with upmarket properties.
+In FY-26, Noosaville has recorded $58.1 million in commercial development approvals, indicating high levels of local commercial activity.
 Compared to the Rest of Qld, Noosaville shows 73.0% higher new home approvals per person.
-This provides buyers with ample choice.
-New building activity is composed of 25.0% detached houses and 75.0% townhouses or apartments, marking a significant shift from existing housing patterns, which are currently 60.0% houses.
+This should provide buyers with ample choice.
+The current building activity shows a trend towards denser development, with 25.0% detached houses and 75.0% townhouses or apartments.

-This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-Noosaville has around 116 people per dwelling approval, indicating characteristics of a low density area.
-According to the latest AreaSearch quarterly estimate, Noosaville is forecasted to gain 446 residents by 2041.
+This shift marks a significant departure from existing housing patterns, which are currently 60.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+Noosaville has an average of around 116 people per dwelling approval, indicating characteristics of a low density area.
+According to the latest AreaSearch quarterly estimate, Noosaville is forecasted to gain 653 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development